Sibylline Oracles: Sources for the Sibylline texts

 The oldest of the surviving Sibylline oracles seem to be books 3–5, which were composed partly by Jews in Alexandria.
 The third oracle seems to have been composed in the reign of Ptolemy VI Philometor.
 Books 1–2 may have been written by Christians, though again there may have been a Jewish original that was adapted to Christian purposes.

 All the oracles seem to have undergone later revision, enrichment, and adaptation by editors and authors of different religions, who added similar texts, all in the interests of their respective religions.
-The Sibylline oracles are therefore a pastiche of Greek and Roman pagan mythology, employing motifs of Homer and Hesiod; Judeo-Christian legends such as the Garden of Eden, Noah and the Tower of Babel; Gnostic and early Christian homilies and eschatological writings; thinly veiled references to historical figures such as Alexander the Great and Cleopatra, as well as many allusions to the events of the later Roman Empire, often portraying Rome in a negative light.

 Some have suggested that the surviving texts may include some fragments or remnants of the Sibylline Books with a legendary provenance from the Cumaean Sibyl, which had been kept in temples in Rome.
 The original oracular books, kept in Rome, were accidentally destroyed in a fire in 83 BC, which resulted in an attempt in 76 BC to recollect them when the Roman senate sent envoys throughout the world to discover copies.
 This official copy existed until at least AD 405, but little is known of their contents.